Legal executive: Australia

 The Institute of Legal Executives (Victoria) was set up in 1966 and represents legal executives in the state of Victoria, it works with the Institute of Legal Executives (Australia) which was formed in 1994 and represents legal executives in the rest of Australia.
 Both Legal Executives organisations in Australia work to formalise legal training and promote education for the position of Legal Executive.
 They award Diplomas, Certificates in Professional Legal studies, as well as prizes and bursaries for students.

 In South Australia the law society provides an equivalent association for paralegals.

 Hong Kong

 The Law Society of Hong Kong set benchmark standards for those using the title 'Legal Executive' in Hong Kong.
 Legal Executive title holders may have limited rights of audience in accordance with the Court’s Practice Direction in the District Court and High Court.
-HKUSPACE (an extension of the University of Hong Kong) runs two programs to meet the Law Society of Hong Kong benchmarks The Vocation Training Council member Hong Kong Institute of Vocational Education (IVE) also has a Professional Diploma program to become a qualified Legal Executive.
+HKUSPACE (an extension of The University of Hong Kong) runs two programs to meet the Law Society of Hong Kong benchmarks The Vocational Training Council member IVE also has a Professional Diploma program to become a qualified Legal Executive.
 It also has a fulltime program.